openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 ## Operation Sets

 Operation set (opset) is a collection of operations that can be used to construct a model.
 The `ov::OpSet` class  provides a functionality to work with operation sets.
-OpenVINO provides separate namespace for each operation set.
+For each operation set, OpenVINO™ Runtime provides a separate namespace, for example  `opset8`.

 ## Static and Partial Shapes